Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Methods

-As already mentioned in Sec.~\ref{sec:intro}, the kSZ signal is often decomposed into a late-time and a patchy component.
-In \citet{Gorce2020}, we introduced an analytical derivation of the kSZ angular power spectrum based on the reionisation history $x_e(z)$ and two parameters related to the morphology of reionisation: \begin{itemize}[nolistsep] \item The drop-off frequency of the power spectrum of free electrons density fluctuations, $\kappa$, which is directly related to the angular scale where the patchy kSZ power reaches its maximum, and, in turn, to the typical size of ionised bubbles during the EoR.
-It is expressed in $\mathrm{Mpc}^{-1}$. \item The large-scale amplitude of the electron power spectrum, $\alpha_0$, which is a representation of the variance of the electron field and, as such, is related to the morphology of the ionisation field too.
-It is expressed in $\mathrm{Mpc}^3$. \end{itemize} Instead of using a template of the kSZ power spectrum and fitting its amplitude to small-scale CMB data, in this work, we sample these two parameters, along with $\zre$ and $\zend$, so that the kSZ spectrum can be fully computed at each iteration of the sampler.
-We show on Fig.~\ref{fig:ksz_template_vs_analytic} the difference in the late-time and patchy kSZ spectra corresponding to the templates used in \citetalias{Reichardt2020}, and obtained using the analytic derivation of \citet{Gorce2020} for parameters fitted on a semi-numerical simulation \citep{rsage}.
+In Fig.~\ref{fig:ksz_template_vs_analytic}, we show the difference in the late-time and patchy kSZ spectra corresponding to the templates used in \citetalias{Reichardt2020}, and obtained using the analytic derivation of \citet{Gorce2020} for parameters fitted on a semi-numerical simulation \citep{rsage}.
 In order to highlight shape differences, the spectra are normalised to $1\,\mu\mathrm{K}^2$ at $\ell=3000$.
 The template used for the late-time signal is extracted from the work of \citet{ShawRudd_2012}, who fit the power spectrum of electron number density fluctuations, considered as a biased matter power spectrum, on hydrodynamic simulations.
 The template used for the patchy signal was first introduced in \citet{zahn_2012_spt} and was computed numerically from a full radiative transfer simulation \citep{ZahnLidz_2007,ZahnMesinger_2011}.
-There is a clear difference in the shapes obtained in both cases, in particular on small scales, which might result in an erroneous interpretation of the high-$\ell$ CMB temperature power spectrum.
-This is related to the fact that the low-redshift section of our analytic kSZ model was calibrated on a simulation which uses adaptive mesh refinement, and, hence, resolves high-density regions very well, making the derived spectra more sensitive to the thermal behaviour of the gas, and boosting power on small scales.
-Once observations and foreground-modelling allow for a detailed detection of the kSZ spectra, a more precise description of the low-redshift component of the kSZ effect may be required.
+There is a clear difference in the shapes obtained in both cases, in particular on small scales.
+This is related to the fact that the low-redshift section of our analytic kSZ model was calibrated on a simulation which uses adaptive mesh refinement, and, hence, resolves high-density regions very well, making the derived spectra more sensitive to the thermal behaviour of the gas, and boosting power on small scales \citep{aubert_2015_EMMA}.
+The results presented in Sec.~\ref{sec:results} are, however, robust to these modelling uncertainties.